conduktor/conduktor-docs/docs/platform/get-started/troubleshooting/public-api.md

 `/ready` on port `9010`

-Return a status 200 with response `ready` if Alertmanager is running
+Returns a status 200 with response `ready` if Alertmanager is running

 ```shell title="cURL example"
 curl -s "http://localhost:9010/ready"